What is a Retrofit?

 A whole house energy retrofit involves carrying out a number of energy upgrade measures in one installation to achieve a warmer, more comfortable, energy efficient home with a BER rating of between B2 and A1.
 Electric Ireland Superhomes’ retrofit philosophy is based on the view that a home is an interrelated and interdependent energy system.
 Draughty doors will result in heat loss no matter how efficient your heating; and even in a well-insulated house, some rooms might be cold if the heating system is badly designed.

 For this reason, an Electric Ireland Superhomes home energy upgrade looks at the overall effect of a combination of energy measures, which are designed in such a way that they work together successfully.
 The retrofit is done once and it is done right and starts with a rigorous assessment of your home’s current energy performance.
-Once this is established, we can begin the process of designing your Superhome based on the following interrelated factors:
+Once this is established, we can begin the process of designing your Superhome based on the following interrelated factors shown throughout this page:

 Renewable Energy Heat Pump